marcelcastrobr/my_ml_notes/docs/Regulation.md

 **Who is impacted:**

 - Both public and private actors as long as AI system is placed on the EU market or its use affects people located in EU.
 Following roles exists:
-  - Providers: Person, institution or body that develops an AI system.
+  - **Providers**: Person, institution or body that develops an AI system.
-  - Importers: person established in the union that placed on the market or put into service an AI system
+  - **Importers**: person established in the union that placed on the market or put into service an AI system
-  - User: any natural or legal person using an AI system.
+  - **User**: any natural or legal person using an AI system.
-  - Distributors: any person in the supply chain, other than providers or the importer, that distribute  an AI available on the EU market.
+  - **Distributors**: any person in the supply chain, other than providers or the importer, that distribute  an AI available on the EU market.
   - Note: AI systems placed on the market, put into service, or used by public and private entities for military, defence or national security purposes, are excluded from the scope.
 In addition to service for the sole purpose of scientific research and development.